natewatson999/YellowStream/README.md

 Consolidators take a streaming object, and output a similar object.
 Consolidators have two events: "error" and "end".
 Error will usually have an error object as a callback parameter. "end" will always have a callback parameter, which is the value of the string in the buffer.

+The received streaming object must be capable of emitting "error", "data", and "end"; in the ususual ways.

 #### consolidator example
     var https = require("https");
     var yellow = require("yellow-stream");